Songtech-0912/notli-notes/src/AP Physics C Notes.md

 \Delta U_E = \frac{q_1 q_2}{r}
 $$

 This is because the EPE can be thought of as the negative work done by the electrostatic force to _move_ a charge to its position.
-That is:
+That is, the EPE is the energy that is needed to move a charge _against_ an electric field:

 $$
 W = -U_E